masterdev0218/angular-httpclient-module/README.md

 ## :cool: Features

 * Angular httpClient used to get data from an external API.
-* Updated to latest Angular 8 version with all dependency conflicts resolved.
+* Updated to latest Angular 11 version with all dependency conflicts resolved.
 * simple angular pipe used: `{{ user.name | uppercase }}` to convert username to uppercase.

 ## :clipboard: Status & To-Do List

 * Status: Working.
-* To-Do: add mat-cards to improve UI.
+* To-Do: nothing

 ## :clap: Inspiration